 |18 months||10 inches||20 insects||Every other day|

-Is it OK to Overfeed Leopard Geckos?
+Is It Okay to Overfeed Leopard Geckos?

-Leopard Geckos love to eat, and if you feed them seven instead of six on accident, it’s unlikely to cause any problems, but like any living creature, if it eats too much, it will become overweight.
+Leopard geckos love to eat, and if you feed them seven instead of six on accident, it’s unlikely to cause any problems, but like any living creature, if it eats too much, it will become overweight.
 Obesity can lead to health issues later on that can shorten the lifespan of your pet.
-Your Leopard Gecko will store fat in the tail, and if it becomes wider than its neck, it’s most likely overeating.
+Your leopard gecko will store fat in the tail, and if it becomes wider than its neck, it’s most likely overeating.

 Do Leopard Geckos Need Supplements?